tweag/bb-deployments/kubernetes/README.md

 If you would like to follow step by step instructions with all explanations, please follow the blog post.

+We rely here on dependencies installed using Nix and direnv, so make sure you have those installed, and then run `direnv allow`.

 To replicate results from the blog post, you can:

 - run `./deploy.sh` to create lima VM with Kubernetes and deploy Buildbarn with